yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/assembling-the-pc-plate.md

 ### NUC

+The case of the NUC must be removed before installing on the PC plate.
+{.alert .alert-warning}

 Place the NUC on the PC plate and secure it using M3 screws from the underside of the NUC, tightening with a hex key.

 ![Image of the install NUC](../img/asm_pc/nuc_install.png)